-In your child's personalized online application, you can see and explore every middle school program that they are eligible to apply for and, if they get an offer, to attend.
+During the application period, you can access your child's personalized online application.
+When you're logged in to your MySchools account, you can see and explore every middle school program where they are eligible to apply.
 From these options, you can add up to 12 middle school programs to your child’s application.
 Add the programs that interest you and your child the most and rank them in your true order of preference in the application.

 - Consider adding the programs where your child has an admissions priority or guarantee, such as their zoned school(s) or continuing school.
 You do not have to place any of these programs as your first choice to keep your priority.

 - Make an appointment to talk to your child's school counselor.
 Discuss your child's middle school application choices and how you plan to rank them.

 - Use MySchools to explore your child's middle school options.